AdobeDocs/commerce-php/src/pages/developer/components/declarative-schema/migration-scripts.md

 <InlineAlert variant="warning" slots="text"/>

-Whitelists cannot be generated on Magento instances that use a database prefix.
+Whitelists cannot be generated on application instances that use a database prefix.
 The presence of a prefix impacts the names of some DB entities, such as the names of keys, and these names cannot be used in generated whitelists.
 The whitelist should be generated by the extension developer on a development environment with no prefixes.

 The `<module_vendor>/<module_name>/etc/db_schema_whitelist.json` file provides a history of all tables, columns, and keys added with declarative schema.
 It is required to allow drop operations.
 It can be generated manually or created automatically with the following command: